alexwlchan/alexwlchan.net/src/_posts/2021/2021-07-05-listing-deleted-secrets.md

 layout: post
 date: 2021-07-05 11:46:23 +0000
 title: Listing deleted secrets in AWS Secrets Manager with boto3 and the AWS CLI
-summary: A surprisingly deep dive into the internals of the AWS SDK.
+summary: Diving into the internals of the AWS SDK to find deleted secrets.
 tags: python aws aws-secrets-manager
 index:
   best_of: true
+  tint_color: "#00A000"
+  image: /images/2021/deleted_secrets_card.png
 ---

 If you delete a secret from AWS Secrets Manager, it isn't deleted immediately -- instead, it gets scheduled for deletion.